cisco/elsy/docs/templates.md

 It is possible to override template-provided services by following the [docker-compose extends](https://docs.docker.com/compose/extends/) semantics.

-To see the "effective compose" file that lc ends up using you can run `lc dc config`.
+To see the "effective compose" file that elsy ends up using you can run `lc dc config`.

 ## Configuring a Template